-All tools available from this page are supplied without warranty or support, and are used under license from Jitterbit, Inc. See the tool installer for the license for the tool.
+The tool available from this page is supplied without warranty or support, and is used under license from Jitterbit, Inc. See the tool installer for the license for the tool.

 The Image Processor is available for either the macOS or Windows operating systems.
 Download an appropriate installer package from these links:

 The application is packaged using an installer appropriate for the operating system.
-Double-click the installer icon and follow its prompts to install the application.
+Open the installer and follow its prompts to install the application.

 For both the macOS and Windows operating systems, the default scaling and color settings should be used to produce images that are consistent with the other images used in Jitterbit documentation.